Bitola: Climate

 Bitola has a mildly continental climate typical of the Pelagonija region, experiencing very warm and dry summers, and cold and snowy winters.
 The Köppen climate classification for this climate is Cfb, which would be an oceanic climate, going by the original -3 C threshold.

 History

 Prehistory

 There are a number of prehistoric archaeological sites around Bitola.
 The earliest evidence of organized human settlements are the archaeological sites from the early Neolithic period, among which the most important are the tells of Veluška Tumba and Bara Tumba near the village of Porodin, first inhabited around 6000 BC.
-Excavated settlements from the Copper Age are the sites of Tumba near the village of Crnobuki, Šuplevec near the village of Suvodol, and Visok Rid near the village of Bukri.
-The Bronze Age is represented by remains of a settlement at Tumba near the village of Kanino and Tumba near Karamani, among others.
-An extensive tumulus from the Iron Age was excavated in the 1960s at the site of Visoi, near Beranci, containing around 50 radially placed burials.